HospitalRun/hospitalrun-frontend/README.md

 ## Important Note

 ### We are now working on a new major version of HospitalRun.
-As soon as the [next branch](https://github.com/HospitalRun/hospitalrun-server/tree/next) will be ready, it will be merged onto master.
+As soon as the new master branch will be ready, it will be merged onto master.
 Please don't do any PR to this branch.

 ### Please read [this message](https://twitter.com/HospitalRun/status/1159428978790338561) from the project maintainer.